Danpythonman/personal_website_1/systemd/README.md

   Change `/path/to/docker` to the location of the Docker executable.
   To find this location, the command `which docker` can be used.

+  Also, note that the `-d` option is not used in the `docker compose` command.
+  This is so that Docker does not start the container in the background, which would make systemd think that the process finished and would try to restart the container.

 Where to Put the Systemd Unit File
 ----------------------------------